-There’s a huge variety of ways you can make some good pocket money over the summer, and we’ve put together a list to help you find the best part-time gigs to make things a little easier for you.
+There’s a huge variety of ways you can make some good pocket money over the summer, and we’ve put together a list to help you find the best part-time jobs to make things a little easier for you.
 And who knows?
 It might just help you kick-start your career.

-So, without further ado, here are the 25 best jobs for teens and students who want to make some extra cash this summer!
+So, without further ado, here are the 30 best jobs for teens and students who want to make some extra cash this summer!

 If you’re a bona fide party animal, why not consider taking a job in your local nightlife scene and getting paid to hang out with your usual crowd?
 As a bartender, you’ll be able to do just that, while making cocktails and serving all sorts of alcoholic beverages to customers.
-Do note that you’ll usually need to have a bartending licence to work this job.
+Do note that you’ll usually need to have a bartending license to work this job.

 This job is perfect for keen festivalgoers who love to party and listen to the most popular artists around.
 As a festival worker, you’ll get paid to man entry gates and perform general stewarding duties or even work on one of the stools serving food and drinks.
 Best of all: you won’t have to pay an extortionate amount of money for tickets this year!

 As an amusement park worker, you’ll be responsible for helping people have the time of their lives.
-There’s a number of different roles to choose from, too, from ride attendants to customer service representative and waiting staff.
+There’s a number of different roles to choose from, too, from ride attendants to customer service representatives and waiting staff.
 The plus side?
-You’ll get to enjoy all those fun rides for free!
+You’ll usually get to enjoy all those fun rides for free!

-17. Farm Worker
+17. Farm worker